taoensso/tempel/README.md

 ## Roadmap

-Tempel has a fixed scope, and is **fully complete**.
+Tempel has a **fixed scope**, and is **fully complete**.
 I'm happy with its design and implementation, and believe it meets all its objectives in its current form.
 I'm not anticipating significant changes.

 Still, given the sensitivity of the problem domain, I plan to approach Tempel's official stable release as a phased rollout to allow time for feedback before locking things down: